 But that does not mean that all of the European suppliers have invested wisely either.
 Over the last decade, software development tools and systems architecture has fundamentally changed.
 The large, monolithic platforms that were designed for a global “.com” era of online gaming are not fit for purpose in today’s “.country” regulatory framework, where flexibility trumps legacy technology.
 Sure, these legacy suppliers boast about having some of the largest UK sports betting operators as their customers, but these same flagship customers have all been eclipsed by a start-up called Bet365 who took control of their platform was not held back by a legacy technology supplier.
-The pursuit of maximising profit through the “time and materials” business model, means that large European incumbent suppliers find themselves today rooted to an outdated technology architecture with multiple forked code bases and unable to benefit from the efficiencies that modern companies take for granted.
-Implementing a legacy platform being sold by the large European suppliers (or US post acquisition) might sound like a safe choice, after all “nobody got fired for hiring IBM”, but it is also ensuring the lowest flexibility with the highest possible operating cost.
-Cost efficiency is one of the main reasons why the fully-managed services have become the fastest growing sector in the market today.
+The pursuit of maximizing profit through the “time and materials” business model, means that large European incumbent suppliers find themselves today rooted to an outdated technology architecture with multiple forked codebases and unable to benefit from the efficiencies that modern companies take for granted.
+Implementing a legacy platform being sold by the large European suppliers (or US post-acquisition) might sound like a safe choice after all “nobody got fired for hiring IBM”, but it is also ensuring the lowest flexibility with the highest possible operating cost.
+Cost efficiency is one of the main reasons why fully-managed services have become the fastest-growing sector in the market today.

 But the biggest problem with the managed services model, in my opinion, is probity.
-Several of these suppliers have been funded by their black market operations which can include places like Turkey, China and Iran.
-I thought that black market suppliers would be prevented from entering the US market, yet at the time of writing they are live in New Jersey.
+Several of these suppliers have been funded by their black market operations which can include places like Turkey, China, and Iran.
+I thought that black-market suppliers would be prevented from entering the US market, yet at the time of writing, they are living in New Jersey.
 I expect there may be another chapter to this story.

 Let’s get back on track.
 The fully-managed business model, when executed properly, will be perfect for most casino and racetrack operators in the highly fragmented US market.
 Rather than investing millions into their own platform and trading teams, these customers can quickly and efficiently offer their own-branded sports betting services and focus on differentiating themselves with the user experience and tactical price boost offers.
 But I would suggest that any multi-state operator who wants to capture a significant market share in the US should find a way to maintain more control over their business.
 Again, purchasing a legacy technology platform that needs to be installed into each state at great cost is not an attractive option either.
 This is where licensing a modern, highly automated sports betting platform driven by data feeds can offer the benefits of retaining full control with the cost efficiency of a managed service.